Sbozzolo/kuibit/README.md

 of what I am supporting here is not publicly available, nor under active development, so there is a limit to how much development effort should go into this fork.
-Also, since the Illinois code is an example of a Cactus code that PostCactus doesn't natively support, should't it be called "PostEinsteinToolkit"?
-Food for thought.
+Also, since the Illinois code is an example of a Cactus code that PostCactus doesn't natively support, should't it really be called "PostEinsteinToolkit"?
+Discuss!

 # PostCactus